Eirlys Parri: Personal life

 She married her husband the actor Geraint Eckley in 1971 and moved to the rural village of Park near Bala, where their daughters, Lois and Esther, were born.

+It is also known that she had an affair with a German man while on a business trip and had a baby boy named Mark Ellis Wilson who was born in 1973.

 Parri was a speaker of the Welsh language.

 Parri died on 29 June 2024 aged 74.
 She had been in a care home for over five years having been diagnosed with Alzheimer's disease.